nuhiyarafeeq/NU_GWC/README.md

 # NU_GWC
 This repository contains slides and material for my contribution towards Northeastern Graduate Women Coders.
 The repo may contain details about talks and session that I've hosted as part of the Organizing Committee.
-Hahaha :D
+Once again.